PlaySpace Online

 Neurodiversity recognises there are many ways to play, learn and engage.
 Neurodivergent children think and experience the world differently from their neurotypical peers, so they have different needs from play and from play therapy.

 Therapy with Autistic children, ADHD’ers and children with other neurotype needs has historically focused on trying to change them to fit a neurotypical world.
-Not only can this be ineffective and stressful, research increasingly highlights that interventions encouraging masking, camouflaging, and code-switching can be traumatising for neurodivergent children.
+Not only can this be ineffective and stressful, research increasingly highlights that interventions encouraging masking, camouflaging, and code-switching can be traumatising for neurodivergent children and impact their mental health later in later life.

 ND Centred Play Therapy helps the 1 in 5 children who are Neurodivergent to understand and embrace their strengths to help them flourish.
 It affirms and validates a child’s neurodivergent identity, identifies their strengths and special interests, and contextualises the challenges they experience engaging in a neurotypical world.
 We understand they may have heightened sensory experiences, an ability to focus deeply on their interests, or to engage with others on their own terms.
 With genuine curiosity and attuned connection, we foster authentic, joyful, neurodivergent play, and use it therapeutically to build on their interests and help them explore their world and navigate their challenges.